informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 We do not assume that there is a correct full node in *peerIDs*.
-Under this assumption no protocol can guarantee the combination of the properties [FS-Seq-Live] and
+Under this assumption no protocol can guarantee the combination of the properties [FS-SEQ-LIVE] and
-[FS-Seq-Term] and [FS-Seq-Term-SYNC] described in the sequential specification above.
+[FS-SEQ-TERM] and [FS-SEQ-TERM-SYNC] described in the sequential specification above.
 Thus, in the (unreliable) distributed setting, we consider two kinds of termination (successful and failure) and we will specify below under what (favorable) conditions *Fastsync* ensures to